nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Undo/redo feature

-The undo/redo mechanism is facilitated by an `UndoRedoStack`, which resides in `Logic Manager`.
+The undo/redo mechanism is facilitated by an `UndoRedoStack`, which resides in `LogicManager`.
 It supports the undoing and redoing of commands that modifies the state of the address book (e.g. `add`, `edit`).
 Such commands will inherit from `UndoableCommand`.

 `UndoRedoStack` only deals with `UndoableCommand`.
 Commands that cannot be undone will inherit from `Command` instead.

 ![UndoableCommandInheritance](images/UndoableCommandInheritance.png)

-`UndoableCommand` adds an extra layer between the abstract `Command` class and the concrete commands that can be undone such as `AddCommand`, `DeleteCommand`. `UndoableCommand` makes the `Command#execute()` method concrete, while the child classes implements an `executeUndoableCommand()` method that preprocesses the Command before execution.
-Each child class knows how to undo/redo by itself.
+`UndoableCommand` adds an extra layer between the abstract `Command` class and the concrete commands that can be undone such as `AddCommand`, `DeleteCommand`.
+`UndoableCommand` makes the `Command#execute()` method concrete, while the child classes implement an `executeUndoableCommand()` method that preprocesses the Command before execution.
+Each child class of `UndoableCommand` knows how to undo/redo by itself.

 Commands that are not undoable have similar implementations as the code snippet below: